Sunday, November 15, 2020

 But let’s not overlook the impact of D&D 5e either.
 4e was a failure: although neither Wizards of the Coast (owners of D&D) nor their parent company Hasbro, nor Paizo (publishers of Pathfinder) ever officially released sales numbers, it was an open secret, going by sales numbers that could be tracked (e.g. on Amazon) that Pathfinder was eating 4e’s lunch.
 For the first time, even if only briefly, D&D was not the best selling TTRPG.
 And Wizards knew it, and they knew they had to fix it, and they were not shy about it.
 They completely stole Paizo’s idea of having a public playtest, and they set out to research what were the best parts of all the previous editions so they could Frankenstein them into one game.
 Critics will say they succeeded, producing what many refer to “everyone’s second favorite edition of D&D.” But fans, on the other hand, will say they succeeded: D&D 5e is “just the best bits” from all the other editions (yes, even 4e), with all the annoying crap left behind.

 Now, mostly when people talk about this, they’re talking about the rules.
 And, sure: every edition has had some good rules, and plenty of stinkers, and having a ruleset that is only the best bits is pretty frigging awesome.
 But there’s way more than just rules going on here.
 First off, 4e was the first time that anyone producing a new D&D had tried to appeal to non-RPG players.
 See, 2e was for all the people who liked 1e but thought it could be better, and 3e was for all the people who liked 2e but thought it could be better.
-But producing a product that appeals only that subsegment of your market that thinks your product could use some improvement will, by defintion, produce a smaller and smaller market segment for each edition.
+But producing a product that appeals to only that subsegment of your market that thinks your product could use some improvement will, by defintion, produce a smaller and smaller market segment for each edition.
 At some point you gotta figure out how to bring in new players.
 3e tried to do that, a little, by using the Open Gaming License to get all the former competitors to D&D to make content for D&D, and that worked, a bit.
 4e tried to do it by incorporating many of the lessons that MMORPGs such as World of Warcraftwho, let’s be honest, pretty much owed their existence to D&D in the first place—were innovating on, such as roles within the party (tank, striker, controller, leader), balancing factors such as DPS1 and healing, etc. This was far bolder, but it had significant downsides: the existing players who didn’t care for MMORPGs certainly weren’t attracted, and D&D was never going to be a better MMORPG than an actual MMORPG, so even the MMORPG fans were limited in their enthusiasm.
 But 5e took a different approach: stop trying to make D&D something different ... just make it friggin’ easier to learn.
 The biggest barrier to starting to play D&D is not what the game is: what the game is is a fantasy world where you are the hero and you can do (or at least attempt) any action you can imagine.
 That pretty much sells itself.
 No, the barrier to starting to play D&D is the baroque ruleset.
 Oh, sure: it’s complex for very good reasons—it’s attempting to model all of a reality, and it’s a reality that has to include magic and dragons and all sorts of stuff physics can just ignore—but the D&D newbie doesn’t care about all that.
 They just care that trying to figure out how to play this stupid game involves reading hundreds of pages of rules and more math than they’ve had to deal with since high school.
 5e made all that much simpler.
 Now, don’t get me wrong: 5e is not a simple game, by any means ... compared to sitting down to learn the rules of Sorry! or even Monopoly, D&D requires way more mental load.
 But it’s much simpler than ever before, and that’s significant.

 And one more really important thing about the new edition of D&D: for the first time, there was an openly gay man in the lead designer spot.
 And, in my opinion, that’s the main reason that D&D has become so much more inclusive.
 Gone are the chainmail bikinis and outright topless female monsters.
 Gone are assumptions that all PCs will be male, or even either male or female.
 NPCs are protrayed as male, female, non-binary, straight, gay, trans, bi, and asexual.
 Racial representation has come a long way as well, although certainly there’s still more progress to be made there.
 But for the first time a new edition of D&D didn’t just welcome in straight white dudes: it welcomed everyone.